 Mentoring & Professional Development

 We work hard to ensure that all of our attorneys have the guidance and opportunities necessary for their professional development.
 To accomplish this, Williams & Connolly continues to focus on our diverse associate sponsorship program, which allows partner sponsors to guide each diverse associate individually.
-A key part of our initial strategy is to focus on pairing associates and partners who have an existing, organic relationship, or have them work together to start building such a bond.
+A key part of our initial strategy is to focus on pairing associates and partners who have an existing, organic relationship or have them work together to start building such a bond.
 While leveraging these relationships, we have partner sponsors provide guidance in implementing a career development plan with each associate.
 There is regular follow up on the associate’s progress with the plan throughout the year.
 We also have a system to solicit regular feedback from associates in order to provide greater accountability and monitor effectiveness.

 Feedback also is critical to an associate’s success and a focus of our D&I efforts.
-Our partners and associates receive training on how to give and implement feedback more effectively.
+Our partners and associates received training on how to give and implement feedback more effectively.
 With an eye toward ensuring that diverse and women attorneys receive equal opportunities for informal feedback, Williams & Connolly was one of the first firms to use technology to promote and track feedback.
-We created a performance feedback application that, at regular intervals, offers associates the opportunity to meet with and receive informal feedback from any partners they select.
+We created a performance feedback application that, at regular intervals, offers associates the opportunity to meet with and get informal feedback from any partners they select.
 The application allows us to monitor who is seeking feedback from whom and whether it was completed.

-The firm also uses its membership in the Leadership Council on Legal Diversity (LCLD) to promote diverse attorney career development.
+The firm also uses its membership in the Leadership Council on Legal Diversity (“LCLD”), to promote diverse attorney career development.
 Each year, associates and young partners participate in the LCLD’s Pathfinders and Fellows programs, providing them with training on career development strategies, leadership skills, and networking opportunities.

 Diversity Speaker Series

 The firm recognizes that it can be challenging to balance a career with parenthood and family caregiving responsibilities.
-To help address those challenges, Williams & Connolly has created a Families Committee.
+To help address those unique challenges, Williams & Connolly has created a Families Committee.
 The Committee provides programming, support, and community for all of the firm’s parents and caregivers.
 Past events have included firm playdates at local venues, programming for firm families, and panel discussions on topics of interest for firm employees with caregiving responsibilities.